ZacharyDonnelly/HarryPotter_API/README.md

 <hr />

-[The Harry Potter GraphQL API](http://harrypotterapi.com) based on the [Harry Potter](https://www.wizardingworld.com/) books' and movies'.
-You will have access to all data including hundreds of characters, houses, images, locations & much more!
+[The Harry Potter GraphQL API](http://harrypotterapi.com) is based on the [Harry Potter](https://www.wizardingworld.com/) series.
+You will have access to all data including hundreds of Characters, Houses, Images(Coming Soon!), Genders & MUCH more!

 <hr />

-### I will finish writing this up at some point soon.
+## I will finish writing this up at some point soon

 <hr />